7 in 10 U.S. adults consider themselves spiritual

 But researchers have tracked an overall decline in religious affiliation, meaning fewer Americans say they are members of a specific religious group.

-"Many have tried to make sense of that," says lead Pew researcher Becka Alpert.
+"Many have tried to make sense of that," says lead Pew researcher Becka Alper.
 "Is the U.S. public becoming more secular?
 Are they becoming more spiritual?"

 Among the findings: